21 Jan 3 Simple Steps to Conquering Failure

 Step 3: Create “A-Game” partnerships

-Several research studies have tested the correlation between accountability and success, and the results always pointed to a similar conclusion: “Publicly committing your goals to someone gives you at least a 65% chance of completing them.
+Several research studies have tested the correlation between accountability and success, and the results unanimously point to a similar conclusion: “Publicly committing your goals to someone gives you at least a 65% chance of completing them.
 And, having a specific accountability partner increases your chance of success to 95%.”

 Why is this so?
 Why is there a high chance for us to follow through on a commitment to someone else than to ourselves?
 The reason is simple: We’re far more likely to lie to and let down ourselves than someone we trust and respect.